Christian Bethancourt Player Props: Rays vs. Athletics

-The Tampa Bay Rays, including Christian Bethancourt (.111 batting average in his past 10 games), take on starter Hogan Harris and the Oakland Athletics at Oakland-Alameda County Coliseum, Tuesday at 9:40 PM ET.
+Christian Bethancourt -- .111 average over his past 10 games -- will be in action for the Tampa Bay Rays versus the Oakland Athletics, with Luis Medina on the mound, on June 14 at 9:40 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Athletics.
+He had a hitless performance in his most recent game (0-for-4) against the Athletics.

 Christian Bethancourt Game Info & Props vs. the Athletics